rehandaphedar/jumlize/README.md

 # Results

-Pre segmented translations can be found under `results/`.
+Segmented translations can be found under `results/`.